truemark/autoalarm/README.md

 ### Default Values
 AutoAlarm comes with predefined default values for various alarms.
 These defaults are designed to provide general monitoring out-of-the-box.
 However, it is crucial that any enabled alarms are reviewed to ensure they align with the specific needs of your application and environment.
+Default alarms can be created by setting the `autoalarm:enabled` tag to `true` on the resource.

 ### Customizing Alarms with Tags